Terrace Hills Ridge Trail

 Project Background

-The City built a realigned 2000-ft.
-(0.4 mi.) segment of the BST Valleyview trail in 2021 as part of the Phase I implementation of the Foothills Trail System Plan.
-At that time, the decision was made to close the existing ridgeline segment of the BST with portions approaching 20% grade and braiding up to 40 feet wide so that the landscape could recover from overuse.
+In spring of 2021, the City’s Public Lands Department built a realigned 2000-ft.
+(0.4 mi.) segment of the BST Valleyview trail as part of the Phase I implementation of the Foothills Trail System Plan.
+At that time, the City made the decision to close the widening and eroding ridgeline utility road that had that had been included as part of the BST when it was built in the 1990s.
+With portions of the utility road approaching 20% grade and braiding causing it to widen up to 40 feet, the City determined that it did not meet fit into best practices for sustainable trail maintenance and decided to actively close the trail and commence restoration efforts.
 Another 1800-ft legacy jeep track trail with grades up to 35% at the summit was also closed.
-The trail closures were managed by installing lodgepole fences to block access to the segments at three locations and by digging trenches at strategically designated locations.
+The trail closures were implemented by installing lodgepole fences to block access to the segments at three locations and by digging trenches at strategically designated locations to impede travel.

 The trail closures were met with community frustration and confusion.
-This new alignment was not listed in the Trails Plan nor was the management practice of decommissioning trails by trenching.
-While the City is actively evaluating the Trails Plan and Phase I construction with the assistance of various environmental and recreational planning consultants, the newly built segment of the BST has been applauded by many hikers and bikers searching for a more accessible ascending trail.
-The City acknowledges that closing the legacy jeep track ridge trails was unnecessary and that the trenching of the trails was an overly aggressive management practice that will not be repeated.
+This new alignment was not listed in the Foothills Plan nor was the management practice of decommissioning trails by trenching.
+While the City is committed to active repair and restoration of damaged land from decades of misuse, the Public Lands team acknowledges that the trenching of the trails was an overly aggressive management practice and will not be repeated.

 Project Rehabilitation Plan

-Rehabilitating the trenches: A trail mini-excavator (42” wide tread) will access the trenches from Terrace Hills West Access Trail using the existing user ridge trail and will pull the removed soil back into the three dugout trenches and level it out to existing grades.
+Rehabilitating the trenches: Rocky Mountain Power will access the utility road from Terrace Hills West to access the poles along the ridge.
+After the project is complete, they will be responsible for restore any of the impacts they have made and additionally will repair the three dugout trenches and level it out to existing grades.
 A native seed mix provided by Public Lands botanists will be tilled into the disturbed soil around the time of our first winter snowfall for optimal natural growth potential at that elevation.
 The disturbance areas of the three trenches, measuring 70’ x 15’, 90’ x 15’, and 40’ x 15’, will be marked off and signed for protection.

 Fencing and signage: A lodgepole fence will be installed adjacent to the water storage tank at the bottom of the ridge trail to guide trail users to the designated ridge trail corridor.
 The fence will also serve as a hub for trail use wayfinding and interpretive signage.
 There will not be fencing at the upper junctions with the 19th Ave or Avenues Ridge Trail but there will be additional interpretive and wayfinding signage at those two junctions.
 Signage at the uppermost junction with the Avenues Ridge Trail will guide users to access the ridgeline summit from the east ridge to help the revegetation recovery of the legacy jeep track on the south slope.